MicrosoftDocs/fabric-docs/docs/real-time-intelligence/tutorial-4-create-dashboard.md

 1. Select **Create**.

-The new Real-Time dashboard, *TutorialDashboard*, opens with the *Recent bikes by Bikepoint* tile.
+Since you've selected **Open dashboard after creation**, the new Real-Time dashboard, *TutorialDashboard*, opens with the *Recent bikes by Bikepoint* tile.
 You can also access the Real-Time dashboard by browsing to your workspace and selecting the desired item.

 ## Add a new tile to the dashboard